nuclia/e2e/nuclia_e2e/README.md

  Aside of this, as we suspect (not 100% sure) that there are asyncio related issues that causes some timeuts (httpx  ReadTimeout and ConnectTimeout mostly), we ended up using `pytest-shard` so all tests are splitted into 3 different pytest instances.

+### Retry Strategy for Transient Failures

+To improve test reliability and reduce flakiness caused by intermittent backend issues, we implemented a retry strategy for all client calls that may fail due to transient HTTP errors (e.g., 502, 503, 504, 512).
+This is achieved by wrapping API clients using a `nuclia_e2e.utils.Retriable` helper, which transparently intercepts method calls and retries them using the tenacity library.
+Both synchronous and asynchronous clients are supported, and retries are triggered automatically for known transient exceptions.
+This design allows test without needing to add explicit retry logic in individual tests.

 ### Configuration
 - All needed config is defined in `conftest.py` under `CLUSTERS_CONFIG`, secrets loaded from GHA injected env vars.